Raise your hand if you've got a drawer in your house that's filled with batteries.

 Unless you're a techie with a meter, you can easily spend 20 minutes going through your little collection trying to find batteries for essential items like your flashlight.

-Unless you know
+Unless you know this simple trick.

 This works for AA, AAA, C, D and 9 volt alkaline batteries.